enhance-dev/enhance.dev/src/views/docs/md/learn/practices/progressive-enhancement.md

 ---

 ## Prototype to production
 The enhance ethos is to build your app incrementally.
 Start with working HTML, break out Custom Elements as the need for reuse arises, create apis that return hard-coded data, add database storage and retrieval to your apis, then layer on user interactions in the browser.
-Progressively enhancing your application from working prototype to production ready product with the same codebase.
+Progressively enhancing your application from a working prototype to a production-ready product with the same codebase.

 ## Solid foundation
 Custom Elements are a solid foundation for progressive enhancement.
 Knowing you have correct, accessible, semantic markup with working forms before adding on the user interactions that require JavaScript means your application will work everywhere the web does **forever**.
-Your users will be able to use your site even when unforeseen circumstances like a rouge third-party script or a bad connection interfere.
+The benefit being your users will be able to use your site even when unforeseen circumstances like a rouge third-party script or a bad connection interfere.

 ## Just what's needed
-Progressively enhancing Custom Elements ensures that you are only adding the JavaScript necessary for your user interactions.
-No need to back every element with JavaScript, just what you need to update based off of user interactions and data changes.
+Progressively enhancing Custom Elements ensures that you only add the JavaScript necessary for your user interactions.
+There is no need to back every element with JavaScript, just what you need to update based on user interactions and data changes.

 ## Dependency free
-The platform supplies everything you need to progressively enhance a Custom Element, it's all built into the browser.
-No longer do you need to load megabytes of JavaScript to render one button.
-It is possible to build an entire app with just what ships in the browser.

-Here is what it would take to progressively enhance a `my-message` element.
+The platform supplies everything you need to enhance a Custom Element progressively; it's all built into the browser.
+You no longer need to load megabytes of JavaScript to render one button.
+It is possible to make an entire app with just what ships in the browser.Here is what it would take to progressively enhance a `my-message` element.

 Author this HTML
 ```html